mbflv/Esp32-Relay-Aht10-Room_Thermostat/README.md

 It is nice because all code is formed in one file, and it is easy for everyone to flash it.

 #
-You cand find in this place the *.3mf project for the case to print it for both: pcb+relay & pcb+aht10 sensor.
+You can find in this place the *.3mf project for the case to print it for both: pcb+relay & pcb+aht10 sensor.

 Material:Pla
 Can be print with infill 20%